alban-read/Scheme-Windows-Workspace/App/docs/graphics.md

 ### Fill shapes

-A shape has a solid fill brush or a gradient fill brush
+A filled shape can have a solid brush a gradient brush or a hatch brush.

 #### Fill Rectangle